Green Bike Tour

 Every day at 16:00 h

 Already come with us on our Highlights tour, and want to discover more of Madrid?
-Then do as the locals so often do and enjoy a day in Madrid’s fabulous parks!
+Then do as the locals so often do and enjoy a day in Madrid’s famous parks!

-Madrid is the greenest capital in Europe, and on this tour you’ll see why as we show you our best parks.
+Madrid is the greenest capital in Europe, and on this tour you’ll see why as we show you our best parks in Madrid.
 This time round, cycling and enjoying the sun, the green spaces, and the beautiful views is more important than learning history and facts about Madrid.
 Let’s just relax and enjoy being outside!

-Starting from our shop in the heart of Madrid just a few minutes from Puerta del Sol, we will take you on a bike ride into the main green areas of town – this tour will last around 3 hours and is suitable for those who speak or understand English.
+Starting from our shop in the heart of Madrid just a few minutes from Puerta del Sol, we will take you on a bike ride into the main green areas of town – this tour will last around 3 hours and can be booked in several languages.
 We’ll cycle through the Retiro Park, along the riverside of the Manzanares, through the Casa de Campo, and the Parque del Oeste.
 Bonus: from Casa de Campo you’ll enjoy the most spectacular view of Madrid!

 As we cycle to the first park, Retiro Park, we will pass two important points of interest – the Alcalá gate, which in 1788 was the entrance gate to the city of Madrid, and the Plaza de Cibeles which is famous for being the congregation point for sports victory celebrations, like Real Madrid football team wins.